 - Once standing (and before moving), ensure that the person is feeling well and adjusted to the position (no dizzy spells!)

-By considering some of these standing transfer tips, I hope you are more informed in how to help the ones you care for to stand up safely.
 You might also like our Elizz article on Assisting Chair Transfers with Lift Chairs.